P. R. Sreejesh

-Parattu Raveendran Sreejesh is an Indian professional field hockey player who plays as a goalkeeper and former captain of the Indian national team.
-He plays in the Hockey India League for Uttar Pradesh Wizards.
-Sreejesh played a vital role in the Indian national team's bronze medal win at the 2020 Summer Olympics men's field hockey tournament.

-He won FIH Player of the Year Awards (2020–21) for best male goalkeeper.
+Parattu Raveendran Sreejesh (born 8 May 1988) is an Indian field hockey coach and former player.
+He was the captain of the national team and played as a goalkeeper.
+Since 2024, he is the head coach of the India men's national U-21 team.
+He is also the coach of Delhi SG Pipers in Hockey India League.
+He is regarded as one of the greatest goal keepers in the history of field hockey.
+Sreejesh played a vital role in the Indian national team's bronze medal wins at the 2020 and 2024 Summer Olympics.
+He won the best male goalkeeper award at the FIH Awards in 2020, 2022, and 2024.
+He was part of the teams that clinched gold medals at the 2014 and 2022 Asian Games, and secured a bronze medal at the 2018 edition.
+He also contributed to India's silver medal finishes at the 2014 and 2022 Commonwealth Games.
+In recognition of his contributions to Indian sports, he was awarded the Padma Shri, India's fourth-highest civilian honor in 2017, and the Padma Bhushan, India’s third-highest civilian honor in 2025.

 Early life

-Sreejesh was born 8 May 1988, in Kizhakkambalam village, in the Ernakulam district of Kerala, to P. V. Raveendran and Usha, a family of farmers.
+Sreejesh was born 8 May 1988, in Kizhakkambalam, a suburb of Kochi in the state of Kerala, to P. V. Raveendran and Usha, a family of farmers.
 He completed his primary education in St. Antony's Lower Primary School in Kizhakkambalam and he studied until the sixth standard in St. Joseph's High School in Kizhakkambalam.
+His brother Sreejith lives in Canada.

 As a kid, he trained as a sprinter, before moving on to long jump and volleyball.
-At 12, he joined the GV Raja Sports School in Thiruvananthapuram.
+At 12, he joined the G. V. Raja Sports School in Thiruvananthapuram.
 This was where his coach suggested that he take up goalkeeping.
 He became a professional after he was picked by hockey coach Jayakumar at the school, following which he played at the school before playing at the Nehru Cup.
-He completed his graduation in History from Sree Narayana College, Kollam, Kerala.
+He completed his graduation in History from Sree Narayana College, Chempazhanthy, Kerala.

-In 2017, the Government of India awarded him the fourth highest civilian award Padma Shri for his work in the field of sports.